Saudi king orders one-month salary bonus for security personnel

-ABU DHABI (Reuters) - Saudi Arabia’s King Salman ordered on Wednesday a one-month salary bonus for all military and security personnel to convey his “appreciation of their efforts”, the official SPA news agency announced.
+ABU DHABI, April 29 (Reuters) - Saudi Arabia’s King Salman ordered on Wednesday a one-month salary bonus for all military and security personnel to convey his “appreciation of their efforts”, the official SPA news agency announced.

 The decree came after the king earlier in the day appointed a new heir and second-in-line as part of a major cabinet reshuffle, and after the most intense activity by the Saudi military in several years.